 In fact, we have so many commands in the Bible on how to deal with fellow Christians (or close friends) who sin against God:

 “Those who sin are to be rebuked publicly, so that the others may take warning.”
 (1 Timothy 5:20)

 “He must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it… Therefore, rebuke them sharply, so that they will be sound in the faith.”
 (Titus 1:9, 13)

 Again, as I pointed out in the article, Christians are free to be friends with anyone.
 But should they be close friends with unrepentant sinners (non-Christians)?
 Absolutely not.
 There is no basis to subject yourself to a friendship of those who have made up their mind to reject God’s will, even after you try and bring them to repentance.
 Instead, you should approach them with a loving attitude, and view them as a human in need of God’s love, and be prepared to witness to them.

 But Jesus Did Hang With Sinners, So Can I?
 Aren’t We Supposed to Be Like Christ?

 I think it is obvious that God has clearly warned us of being unequally yoked with unrepentant sinners.
 Again, we are all sinners, but there is a big difference between sinning and repenting, and sinning without repenting.

-And Jesus would have never tolerated a sinful remark.
-He would have rebuked them faster than light travels.
-Again, remember, this same Jesus whipped a bunch of people and ran them out of the temple because they were selling stuff.
+The Jesus in the Bible did not tolerate unrepentant sin.
+He would have rebuked it.
+Remember, this same Jesus whipped a bunch of people and ran them out of the temple because they were selling stuff.
 This same Jesus rebuked tons of people and constantly preached to them about right and wrong.
 Would Jesus simply sit there and let someone talk about any kind of sinful behavior without strongly scolding them?
-I think not.
+Of course not.